GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 Each VPC is created into its own project, and each project is configured as a Shared VPC host, so that network-related resources and access configurations via IAM are kept separate for each VPC.

-The design can be easily extended to host additional environments, or adopting a different logical mapping for spokes (e.g. one spoke for each company entity, etc.).
+The design can be easily extended to host additional environments, or adopt a different logical mapping for spokes (e.g. one spoke for each company entity, etc.).
 Adding spokes is a trivial operation and it does not increase the design complexity.
 Operational processes to add more spokes are further explained in the following sections.

 In multi-organization scenarios, where production and non-production resources use different Cloud Identity and GCP organizations, the hub/landing VPC is usually part of the production organization.
 It establishes connections with the production spokes within its same organization, and with non-production spokes in a different organization.